 In September 2014, The American College of Physicians released guidelines for non-surgical solutions for uncomplicated stress incontinence.
 These guidelines include pelvic floor muscle exercises, bladder training and weight loss as effective options, and recommended conservative options as a first choice of treatment.

 A pelvic floor physical therapist specializes in understanding and treating the multiple problems of the pelvic floor muscles.
 We can help you find your muscles in your pelvis and learn to control them.
 We can help that got-to-go feeling with a bladder training program.
 A pelvic therapist will complete a comprehensive pelvic floor muscle exam, digitally examine the pelvic floor muscles, evaluate posture and examine the joints of the low back and pelvis and prescribe appropriate treatment options.
+Learn more about how strengthening the pelvic floor can improve bladder leakage problems.

 There is HELP and HOPE for your pelvic health problems!
 You will be grateful for those hidden muscles once they are no longer hiding from you!